Wednesday–Friday, April 3–5, 2019

 National Humanities Center, 7 T.W.
 Alexander Drive, Research Triangle Park, NC

-This unique three-day summit of scholars and experts from across the country features a dynamic intersection between discussion, presentations, and exhibitions, grounded in practical site excursions.
-The summit is being convened by Robert D. Newman, founder of the first Environmental Humanities graduate program in the U.S., and current director of the National Humanities Center.
-Confirmed presenters include scholars, teachers, students, scientists, community leaders, activists, and artists in an effort to build bridges between the global and the local.
-The list of participants is impressive and speaks to the timeliness and importance of this discussion.
+This unique three-day summit of scholars and experts from across the country featured a dynamic intersection between discussion, presentations, and exhibitions, grounded in practical site excursions.
+The summit was convened by Robert D. Newman, founder of the first Environmental Humanities graduate program in the U.S., and current director of the National Humanities Center.
+Presenters included scholars, teachers, students, scientists, community leaders, activists, and artists in an effort to build bridges between the global and the local.
+The list of presenters is impressive and speaks to the timeliness and importance of this discussion.

-Beyond Despair is presented with the generous support of RTI International.
+Beyond Despair was presented with the generous support of RTI International.

 About the Summit

-The summit and supporting activities are intended to reimagine next steps for the important discipline of Environmental Humanities, while at the same time challenging the limitations that have emerged to date.
+The summit and supporting activities were intended to reimagine next steps for the important discipline of Environmental Humanities, while at the same time challenging the limitations that have emerged to date.